sagitarriuss/MusicBrainzPlusAPI/README.md

 1) `MusicBrainzPlusAPI/DB/create_music_db.sql` to create/re-create the music database.
 2) `MusicBrainzPlusAPI/DB/init_music_db.sql` to create/re-create the database objects (over the created DB).

-For an external DB server or if Docker is used then the PostgreSQL server configuration should include external connection settings in the `pg_hba.conf` file for IP address, which is used in the `settings.ini` file like in the example line:
+For an external DB server or if Docker is used, the PostgreSQL server configuration should include an [authentication record](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) in the `pg_hba.conf` file for the IP address, which is defined in `settings.ini` above, like the line:
 - `host all all 192.168.1.5/32 md5`

 ### Docker image build